What Do Travel Agents Do? (And How Do They Do It?)

 At this stage, you have probably confirmed details with your clients so many times that all the info may be liquefying your brain.
 But guess what?
 You need to do it again!
 Why?
 Because if you made a mistake in the booking, you want to know ASAP.

-Send the booking details to your client to have them verify everything is correct, including the destination, departure/arrival dates and cities, names (as they appear on the passport), flight/hotel/room/rental dates.
+Send the booking details to your client to have them verify everything is correct, including:

 You know what's really nifty?
 We happen to have a Trip Details Confirmation form you can download and send to your client!